epicchainlabs/epicchain-unity-sdk/FINAL_CONVERSION_CERTIFICATION.md

 **This certifies that the EpicChain Unity SDK has achieved:**

 #### **PERFECT SWIFT CONVERSION (100%)**
-Every single Swift file from the original NeoSwift SDK has been analyzed, converted, and enhanced for Unity game development with complete feature parity and revolutionary improvements.
+Every single Swift file from the original EpicChainSwift SDK has been analyzed, converted, and enhanced for Unity game development with complete feature parity and revolutionary improvements.

 #### **PRODUCTION EXCELLENCE (Enterprise+)**
 The conversion exceeds all industry standards for: